dragonflyoss/d7y.io/docs/advanced-guides/task.md

 ---
-id: task
+id: task-manager
-title: Task
+title: Task Manager
-slug: /advanced-guides/task/
+slug: /advanced-guides/task-manager/
 ---

 This document will help you experience how to use the console to find and clear the P2P task cache.

 ## Search task

-### Search task by URL
+### Search by URL

 **URL**: Query the task cache based on the URL.